architect/functions/_changelog.md

   - This only really applies if your error handling relies on specific properties or values
   - If you just `console.log()` your errors, you will be totally fine, and the quality of the errors you get via `aws-lite` will mostly likely improve with this change
   - Note: if you're an AWS SDK v2 user considering migrating to v3, error incompatibility will apply even more so; v3 errors are incompatible with v2, whereas `aws-lite` errors attempt to be compatible with both SDK v2 + v3
+- Added Node.js 20.x to test matrix
+- Breaking change: removed support for Node.js 14.x (now EOL, and no longer available to created in AWS Lambda)

 ---